 A tribute to Sam Cooke (American singer, songwriter, civil-rights activist, and entrepreneur).

-Before your black-and-grey realism tattoos, you had much popularity with cartoons and video game characters on skin.
+Before becoming known for your black-and-grey realism tattoos, you enjoyed making color tattoos of cartoons and video game characters.

 The Joker (Joaquim Phoenix) by Denis â€śTidanâ€ť Torikashvili.

 These are some of the best Joker portraits I have seen.

 Both Joker tattoos took full-day sessions.
 The one surrounded by guns, I did in 8 hours; the other in 6 hours.